π¬ How to backup email: avoid losing years of communication and documents

 Email should be part of a backup checklist

 Email is one of several tools small businesses rely on.
-Here's a handy Templated (Glossary: Templated) checklist of other things you should think about backing up.
+Here's a handy templated checklist of other things you should think about backing up.
 We use a version of this checklist ourselves.